How hard is it to get a mortgage when you are self-employed?

 Liaise with a specialist mortgage broker

 It can be hard to know which banks and lenders have the greatest risk appetite to take on self-employed mortgage applicants.
 That’s where the knowledge of a specialist mortgage broker can come in useful.
-Arrange an appointment with a broker local to you, or arrange one with an online broker and discuss your requirements and financial situation.
+Arrange an appointment with a mortgage broker in Newcastle or local to you, or arrange one with an online broker and discuss your requirements and financial situation.
 They will be able to recommend a lender based on your unique position.

 Get your name on the Electoral Roll